-- 1. Replacement musical instruments including cello, one string bass, one trumpet, one trombone, one pair of cymbals, and two saxophones - 2.
+- 1. Replacement musical instruments: electronic keyboard for use with the orchestra (harpsichord and organ samples), and two saxophones. - 2.
 Audio/multimedia playback system in room A29.
 The system will permit classroom playback of audio and other media from the system and from laptops and other devices.
-There was such a system in this room in the past, but when the old system stopped working it was not updated/replaces, so this is now a new request.
+There was such a system in this room in the past, but the old system stopped working long ago, as it was several decades old.